Biostatistics Major, B.S.P.H.

 Dual Bachelor’s–Master’s Degree Program

 Undergraduate students with appropriate math and biostatistics backgrounds have the opportunity to pursue a dual bachelor’s–graduate degree.
 This dual B.S.P.H.–M.S. program identifies a coherent course of study for students to complete some of the M.S. degree requirements in biostatistics while pursuing a B.S.P.H. degree with a major in biostatistics.
-More information is available on the department website.
+More information is available from Academic Coordinator and on the department FAQ page.

 Honors in Biostatistics